maximilienroberti/Scriptor-blog/about.md

 feature_image: /images/profile_picture_5_3.jpg
 layout: page
 ---
 I have a strong interest in AI advancements focusing especially on Natural Language Processing & Computer Vision.
-Recently, I started writing [articles](https://medium.com/@maximilienroberti) on Medium and participating to Kaggle competitions.
+Recently, I started writing [articles](https://medium.com/@maximilienroberti) on Medium and participating in Kaggle competitions.

 I first graduated with a Bachelor’s degree in Mechanical Engineering from the Louvain School of Engineering.
 After, from the same school, I got a Master’s degree in Computer Engineering with a specialization in Artificial Intelligence.
 I also took part in a school exchange at Prague where I studied more about 3D modeling and robotics.